pratt4/online-video-sharing-website-youtube-clone-mern/README.md

 # fullstack-youtube-clone
-Youtube clone using React, Node, MongoDB and Firebase.
-MERN stack,with Redux Toolkit, JWT Cookies and Firebase Storage
+ The project utilizes a combination of technologies including React, Node, MongoDB, and Firebase, which are commonly referred to as the MERN stack.
+Additionally, the project also incorporates Redux Toolkit, JWT Cookies, and Firebase Storage.